UMMS-Biocore/dolphin/docs/dolphin-ui/quickstart.rst

 **Joining the Galaxy Group**

-Once you have your Cluster account, you're going to want to email the 'helpdesk@umassmed.edu' to join the galaxy group.
+Once you have your Cluster account, you're going to want to email the helpdesk@umassmed.edu to join the galaxy group.

-Make sure to CC 'hpcc-support@umassmed.edu'
+Make sure to CC hpcc-support@umassmed.edu

 **Log Into Galaxy**